alokkumarr/my-big-project-/doc/operations.md

 # Prerequisites

-The only prerequisites SAW Security has are those already described as common to all modules in the SAW bundle package Operations Guide.
+Before starting an installation of SAW Security ensure the following is provided:

+- A mail relay host, used to send out password reset emails.
+The mail relay host is configured in the SAW environment configuration

 # Installing